Steampunk Lamp #1

 After seeing several cool looking Steampunk style lamps on ebay, I decided that "I could do that".
 That statement can gets me in trouble sometimes, but none-the-less, usually works out.
 I scoured ebay looking for various "steampunky" looking items like steam pressure gauges, water control valves and the like.
 I was able to identify several of the exact parts used in the original ebay auction lamps.

-For items I couldn't find on ebay I searched the rest of the web for ideas.
+For items I couldn't find on ebay I searched the rest of the web.
+To my surprise, many parts were available on Amazon including the Metal Cage Bulb Guards.
 To the left is my final creation sitting atop the dry sink we have that hides all of our network paraphernalia such as the cable modem, Wi-Fi Router, network storage and printer paper.
+On the right you'll find a detailed diagram showing you all the parts needed to complete this great Steampunk Project.

 The art of making a Steampunk style lamp is quite simple.
 Think Victorian Industrial Lighting.
 The first thing I noticed about old pressure gauges is that some have very plain pointers while others had very ornate ones.
 The arrow on the end of the pointer could be just a point or it could have some flourish to it, like the head of an actual arrow.
 The designs of the tail were ever more extreme.
 The older the gauge, the more fancy the pointers seemed.
 The old saying "They don't make them like the used to" came to mind.